 Glaucoma is the second-leading cause of blindness in the world, at least partially because it’s so easy to overlook the disease if you don’t experience any symptoms.
 Treatment can only start when you know the problem exists, which is why our eye doctor insists on regular eye exams as part of our eye care regimen.

 Glaucoma treatment is a service that we provide in our office, and we’ll set you up with a course of treatment as soon as you are diagnosed.
 The first treatment will always be a course of medicated eye drops that are designed to lower your interocular pressure.
 It’s important that you follow your eye drop schedule exactly, as the disease can progress swiftly without you even realizing it.
 If your eyes have reached the point where the eye drops no longer work, we can add laser treatment or surgical options for more advanced problems.

 Regular eye examinations are key to making sure glaucoma doesn’t progress once it’s established.
 The damage it does isn’t reversible, so it’s crucial that you watch for it before it becomes a problem.
-If you don’t have a regular eye doctor in Carmel and are overdue for a thorough eye exam, call our office for an appointment.
-We care for patients in Carmel, Noblesville and Westfield, Indiana, and the surrounding communities.
-Call us at (317) 844-2020 for an appointment today.
+If you don’t have a regular eye doctor in Carmel and Fishers and are overdue for a thorough eye exam, call our office for an appointment.
+We care for patients in Carmel, Fishers, Noblesville and Westfield, Indiana, and the surrounding communities.
+Call our Carmel office at (317) 844-2020 or our Fishers office at (317) 790-2015 for an appointment today.